-Hydrant Meter Device Damage
+Hydrant Meter Device Damage or Lost Equipment

 This charge is assessed to the customer based on damages to hydrants or hydrant meter installations while the customer is/was in possession of the temporary hydrant connection assembly.
 The customer is invoiced the cost for any necessary repairs or replacements based on actual costs.